-Dattani scholars like BeenaAgarawal, Asha Kuthari Chaudhury, Tutun Mukherjee, E. Ali, Gautam Sen, Ibrahim Khalilulla, Bipin Parmar and R. K. Dhawan have studied Final Solutions from the perspective of communal violence.
-Carrying forward the discursive analysis, Alyque Padamsee has studied Final Solutions from the perspective of "transferred resentment" (161).
-Yet "Final Solutions" is immensely amenable to an analysis from the perspectives of communal disharmony, religious fanaticism, sectarian intolerance, communal distrust and group violence.
+Dattani scholars like Beena Agarawal, Asha Kothari Chaudhury, Tutun Mukherjee, E. Ali, Gautam Sen, Ibrahim Khalilulla, Bipin Parmar, and R. K. Dhawan have studied Final Solutions from the perspective of communal violence.
+Carrying forward the discursive analysis, Alyque Padamsee has studied Final Solutions from the standpoint of "transferred resentment" (161).
+Yet "Final Solutions" is immensely amenable to an analysis from the viewpoint of communal disharmony, religious fanaticism, sectarian intolerance, communal distrust, and group violence.
 In this play, one can notice how acts of violence on communal lines can disturb the audience.
-The violent act is narrated by Javed as follows:
+The violent show is narrated by Javed as follows:

 ...I saw the poojari ringing a bell!
 There was chaos all around.
-I saw the poojari's frightened face...And I watched men, fighting, distorted face not making a sound.
-And I watched someone pick up the knife and pierce the poojari...The poojari fell on the ground...
-(Collected Plays 208)
+I saw the poojari's frightened face...And I watched men fighting, distorted faces not making a sound.
+And I watched someone pick up the knife and pierce the poojari...The poojari fell to the ground...
+(Collected Plays208)

 Here we notice how the poojari is pierced with the knife.
-This can be called the "theatre of cruelty", as it is clearly a disturbing act of violence on display.
+This can be called the "theatre of cruelty," as it is a disturbing act of violence on display.